İdris Küçükömer: Career

 Following his graduation Küçükömer joined his alma mater, Istanbul University, as a faculty member.
-In 1958 he became an associate professor in the same institution following the completion of his thesis which dealt with economic wealth, social preferences and planning of them.
-From 1958 and 1960 he was in the United Kingdom for further studies.
+In 1958, he became an associate professor in the same institution following the completion of his thesis which dealt with economic wealth, social preferences and planning of them.
+From 1958 to 1960, he was in the United Kingdom for further studies.

 Küçükömer began to publish articles in Yön magazine shortly after its launch in 1961 and also, joined the Workers' Party of Turkey becoming a member of its scientific/academic committee.
-In 1976 he became a full professor at Istanbul University.
-Following the military coup on 12 September 1980 Küçükömer was fired from the university.
+Küçükömer was involved in the establishment of the Socialist Culture Society (Sosyalist Kültür Derneği) in 1963.

-In addition to Yön Küçükömer was a contributor to several newspapers and magazines, including Milliyet, Akşam and Ant.
+In 1976, Küçükömer became a full professor at Istanbul University.
+Following the 1980 coup d'état he was fired from the university.
+In addition to Yön, he was a contributor to several newspapers and magazines, including Milliyet, Akşam and Ant.

-In 1983 Küçükömer joined the Social Democracy Party headed by Erdal İnönü.
+In 1983, Küçükömer joined the Social Democracy Party headed by Erdal İnönü and became a regular contributor of the weekly leftist magazine Yeni Gündem.

 Views and work

 During his youth Küçükömer was a Marxist socialist revolutionary.
-At the beginning of the 1960s he held a Kemalist political stance.
+At the beginning of the 1960s, he held a Kemalist political stance.
 He supported a failed military coup led by army officer Talat Aydemir which was very influential on his views in that he changed his political stance opposing Kemalism and supporting the new left policies in line with Gramsci's civil society concept.
 He maintained that the civil society cannot be improved in Turkey due to Kemalists' centralized state concept and practices.
-For him the reason for not encouraging civil society was that it would bring pluralization and seriously limit the jurisdiction of the state.
+For him, civil society was not encouraged by the state since it would bring pluralization and seriously limit the jurisdiction.
 This view was also shared by Murat Belge and Ahmet İnsel who all adopted a liberal political stance with a socialist approach.

-In the following period Küçükömer argued that Kemalism is a bureaucratic, elitist, putschist and reactionary ideology that had its roots in the Turkish army and Turkish bureaucratic elites.
+In the following period, Küçükömer argued that Kemalism is a bureaucratic, elitist, putschist and reactionary ideology that had its roots in the Turkish army and Turkish bureaucratic elites.
 He further claimed that the Independence War was not anti-imperialist and progressive, but just a war between Turkey and Greece.
 His another significant argument was that the Republican People's Party was not a leftist or social democratic party, but a right-wing party dominated by Turkish bureaucrats.
 Küçükömer and his colleague Sencer Divitçioğlu supported the Asiatic mode of production.